Pakistan army chief says coup fears "speculation"

 ISLAMABAD Pakistan's powerful military pledged on Friday to continue supporting democracy, reiterating it was not planning a takeover as tensions grew over a controversial memo alleging an army plot to seize power.

-At the same time, President Asif Ali Zardari's spokesman said the president had resumed duties after returning from medical treatment in Dubai and had no intention of leaving over the scandal, which has undermined the already deeply unpopular president.
+At the same time, President Asif Ali Zardari's spokesman said he had resumed duties after returning from medical treatment in Dubai and has no intention of leaving over the scandal, which has undermined the already deeply unpopular president.

 Many Pakistanis wonder whether Zardari can survive the crisis, and speculation has been growing that the powerful generals will try to oust him somehow.
 The tension is a worrying sign for the region and for Pakistan's uneasy relationship with its key ally, the United States.